-The barrio is also home to some of the city's most popular museums and galleries, including the historic Museo Argentino de Ciencias Naturales and the Museo de Arte Contemporaneo de Buenos Aires (MACBA).
-Caballito is also known for its beautiful parks and plazas, including the expansive Parque Centenario and the picturesque Plaza Irlanda, and expats living in the surrounding apartments will therefore still be able to get their fill of the great outdoors.
+The barrio also boasts some of the city's most popular museums and galleries, including the historic Museo Argentino de Ciencias Naturales and the Museo de Arte Contemporaneo de Buenos Aires (MACBA).
+Caballito is also known for its beautiful parks and plazas, including the expansive Parque Centenario and the picturesque Plaza Irlanda.
+Expats living in the surrounding apartments will therefore still be able to get their fill of the great outdoors.

-Expats can rent or purchase a high-rise apartment that overlooks the river and can enjoy the beauty of the docks and a nature reserve.
-Puerto Madero has a selection of great restaurants on the boardwalk.
-There are even outdoor venues for summer concerts.
+Expats can rent or purchase a high-rise apartment overlooking the river and enjoy the beauty of the docks and nature reserve.
+Puerto Madero has a selection of outdoor venues for summer concerts.
 Residents can walk along the boardwalk and enjoy cafés right on the river with the best views Buenos Aires has to offer.

 Expats will find high-standard accommodation in Recoleta, but it comes at a cost.
 With plenty of space in the barrio, those who prefer a garden can opt for a house, while apartments with nearby parks are available for others.
 Recoleta is not too far from the downtown area of Buenos Aires, making it a perfect spot for expats who prefer a more peaceful lifestyle while still being close to the action.